WolfyD/db_mapper/README.md

 - Column data types and constraints
 - Relationships between tables (explicit using Fk and/or assumed based on naming conventions)
 - Optional: color, dark mode, custom font, and custom arrow style

+## Tips

+1. For large databases:
+   - Use SFDP engine
+   - Enable compact layout
+   - Use overlap handling
+   - Consider showing only relational columns

+2. For better readability:
+   - Use dark mode for light backgrounds
+   - Increase font size
+   - Use higher DPI for better quality
+   - Enable colors for better distinction

+3. For force-directed layouts:
+   - Adjust node and rank separation
+   - Use appropriate overlap handling
+   - Consider using curved arrows

+4. For hierarchical data:
+   - Use dot engine with TB layout
+   - Consider using ortho arrows
+   - Enable sort by incoming connections

 ---